Calls build to lift trans ban in U.S. military with coronavirus crisis

-NEW YORK, April 10 (Thomson Reuters Foundation) - Nic Talbott put himself on the frontline of the new coronavirus pandemic - he got a job at his local Walmart in the midwestern U.S. state of Ohio.
+NEW YORK (Thomson Reuters Foundation) - Nic Talbott put himself on the frontline of the new coronavirus pandemic - he got a job at his local Walmart in the midwestern U.S. state of Ohio.
 His first choice was to enlist in the military but, as a transgender man, he was not allowed.

 Sunday marks the first anniversary of a ban on trans people joining the U.S. Armed Forces.
 But with most recruitment stations closed due to coronavirus lockdowns, calls are growing for President Donald Trump’s policy to be reversed.